 While some Halloween attractions can scare even the bravest adults, others are perfect for families with kids who don't mind a few scares here or there.
 On October 18-19, and October 25-26, Operation Adopt a Soldier will present their 18th Annual Haunted Hayride at the Town of Wilton's Gavin Park.

 Hayrides will be offered from 5:00pm-10:00pm each day of the event, and from 4:00pm-6:00pm, there will be games, food, face painting, and more for families to enjoy at the park.
 Prepare for an extra spooky ride if you join them after dark.
 Tickets are $15 per adult and $8 per kid.

-Gather up the whole family and make your way to the Spa City for the Saratoga Springs Downtown Business Association's 18th Annual Fall Festival!
+Gather up the whole family and make your way to the Spa City for the Saratoga Springs Downtown Business Association's Annual Fall Festival!
 The fun-filled celebration is one of Saratoga County's most highly anticipated events of the season, as it brings together children and families for activities and entertainment in downtown Saratoga.
 The 2022 Fall Festival will be held on Saturday, October 22.

-The Head of the Fish Regatta on Fish Creek in Saratoga is one of the country's largest annual regattas, attracting over 160 teams and 1,600 crews.
-You can't beat the excitement of cheering on rowers as they power their way to the finish line of this 3,300 meter long course.
+The Head of the Fish Regatta on Fish Creek in Saratoga is one of the country's largest annual regattas.
+You can't beat the excitement of cheering on rowers as they power their way to the finish line of this 3,200 meter long course.
 The 2022 Head of the Fish Regatta is scheduled for October 29 - 30, 2022.

 Your next fall adventure in Saratoga awaits!
 Mark your calendar for an event that appeals to you, and get ready to have fun.

 This article is sponsored by Saratoga County Tourism.
 Note: The opinions expressed in this article are those of the authors.
 They do not necessarily reflect the opinions or view of Saratoga County Tourism or its members.